Research into moral implications of current developments in the definitions of disease.

 Aim of this research: to identify current developments in the definitions of disease and their moral implications.
 To enable researchers and healthcare workers to connect this to debates on how healthcare is, or should be, practiced and organised.

-Publication: research from this project have been in a special issue of Theology in March 2018 bringing together insights from theology, healthcare and medical law.
+Publication: research from this project has been in a special issue of Theology in March 2018 which brought together insights from theology, healthcare and medical law.

 The special issue is available here.

 The notion of disease is formed at the borderline of the sciences and the humanities.
 It is crucial for what it means to be a patient, for the interpretation of pain and suffering, for how the sick and dying are cared for, and for how the healthcare system is organised.
 The way we understand disease—or indeed illness, understood as the patient perception of disease—defines the practical scope for medical research and intervention, but also the horizon of hope.

 Philosophical, technological and social-political shifts in recent decades have not remained without effects on the understanding of disease both as a biomedical and a moral concept.
 The turn away from old-school, “priestly” medical paternalism towards autonomous, in parts libertarian notions of the individual has purportedly resulted in new freedoms, especially those which safeguard a place for patients’ own interpretations.
 At the same time, they seem to imply a new set of responsible authorities that define, administer and control disease.
 Technology, in particular new molecular, stratified and personalised medicines, have generated conceptual questions about how disease is both a matter of genetic risk, or even determinism, but also something one may be held responsible for.
 In terms of socio-political developments, the neoliberal modernisation of healthcare systems has impacted on the communal, social and political understandings of disease.
 It has begun to be understood as part of the tragic conditio humana, a self-inflicted state implying guilt, but also a “good” that large industries trade in.